-RICHARD dit Lafleur, GUILLAUME (styled Sieur de La Fleur), soldier of the Carignan-Salières regiment, captain of the Canadian militia, and at one time churchwarden; b.
-1641, son of Jean Richard, grain merchant, and his wife, Anne Meusnier, of Saint-Léger, bishopric of Saintes, France; d.
+RICHARD, dit Lafleur, GUILLAUME (styled Sieur de La Fleur), soldier of the Carignan-Salières regiment, captain of the Canadian militia, and at one time churchwarden; b.
+1641, son of Jean Richard, seedsman, and his wife, Anne Meusnier, of Saint-Léger, bishopric of Saintes, France; d.
 1690.

 A strong family tradition states that Richard was the descendant of John Richards, a Welshman, who, as a member of the king’s bodyguard, assisted the French king, Charles IX, to escape through the back gardens of the palace during the frightful massacre of St. Bartholomew, 14 Aug.
 1572.

-Richard’s son, Jean-Baptiste, an interpreter, married Marie-Anne, the daughter of Pierre You* de La Découverte – an associate of La Salle in his discoveries on the Mississippi River – and of Élisabeth, a Miami woman.
+On 26 Nov.
+1675 Richard had married Agnesse Tese at Montreal.
+His son, Jean-Baptiste, an interpreter, married Marie-Anne, the daughter of Pierre You* de La Découverte – an associate of La Salle in his discoveries on the Mississippi River – and of Élisabeth, a Miami woman.
 Jean-Baptiste’s daughter, Suzanne, became the wife of Gilbert Parant, merchant and interpreter at Detroit.
-Jean-Baptiste’s son, Jean* (b.
-1721), according to tradition, was wounded and captured by western Indians, from whom he escaped three years later, finally reaching civilization on the lower reaches of the Mohawk River.
-He, in turn, served as interpreter in the Loyalist forces during the Revolutionary War and after peace was established he settled on the Bay of Quinte, where he died in 1807.
+Jean-Baptiste’s son, Jean (b.
+1721), according to tradition, was wounded and captured by western indigenous people, from whom he escaped three years later, finally reaching white settlements on the lower reaches of the Mohawk River.
+He, in turn, served as interpreter in the Loyalist forces during the Revolutionary War, and after peace was established he settled on the Bay of Quinte, where he died in 1807.

 Cite This Article